Documentation

 Instances For

-an edge that is the diagonal of a 2-simplex with spine given by f and g.
+The edge composeEdges f g is the unique edge up to homotopy such that there is a 2-simplex with spine given by f and g.

 Equations